ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 ![image](https://user-images.githubusercontent.com/15368365/56134472-ddce9500-5f4b-11e9-8126-f09f0b1b5a1a.png)

-Enter the Non-Classification Metadata appropriate to your taxon.
+Enter the Classification Metadata appropriate to your taxon.
 Add as many rows as needed.
 Two terms will be created automatically from the taxon name and classification.
 These are the display_name (an HTML-formatted namestring) and the scientific_name.

 The following terms are created by the user and are selected from the drop-down menu:
 -	**nomenclatural_code** controls how display_name is suggested, and helps format display.
 Most common values are “ICZN” and “ICNB.”
 This is a mandatory field.